What to do if You were Hit by a Drunk Driver

-If you are injured when a drunk driver hits you, you will have a claim against their insurance company.
-If their insurance cannot cover the costs of the injury, you may also have a claim against your own insurance company.
+If you are injured when an intoxicated driver is at fault, you may be entitled to a claim against their insurance company.
+If their insurance policy does not have enough coverage, you may also have a claim against your own insurance company.

 - The amount of insurance available